melroseceballos/Hangman/README.md

 You're going to be putting your knowledge of JavaScript and the DOM to the test by building a hangman game in the browser!!
 It will be your biggest homework yet, but you have three days ***and*** class time to work on it.
 You'll do great!

-Additionally, there is a `solutions` branch provided for you in case you need to look at it for reference. **REMEBER THERE ARE MANY WAYS TO ACHEIVE THE SAME END, THERE IS NO ONE RIGHT ANSWER.** All that matters is that your app meets the specifications below, and you'll be good.
+Additionally, there is a `solutions` branch provided for you in case you need to look at it for reference. **REMEMBER THERE ARE MANY WAYS TO ACHEIVE THE SAME END, THERE IS NO ONE RIGHT ANSWER.** All that matters is that your app meets the specifications below, and you'll be good.
 The code in the `solutions` branch may be more complicated, or it could be more simplistic than your code.
 As long as your hangman game functions, you're set!

 ## Set Up